austral-electronics/Xplorer/README.md

 **Can i run a smart multimodal LLM on M.2 Modules ?**

-You can currently use an LLM on some modules (Hailo-10H, AX8850), but in april 26, the models available are not very sophisticated and their applications are limited to video and speech recognition and basic automation like home assistant.
+You can currently use an LLM on some modules (Hailo-10H, AX8850), but in april 26, the models available are not very smart and their applications are limited to video and speech recognition and basic automation like home assistant.
+If your application is connected, you can always call on cloud-based AI as and when needed.
-With the arrival of new multimodal models such as Gemma 4 or Qwen 3.6, your application will be able to make truly relevant decisions based on video and audio streams, such as for a drone : recognising obstacles unlearned, sort them by level of danger, choose the best evasion trajectory and decide, prepare and submit a warning messages to humans or other drones.
+With the arrival of new multimodal models such as **Gemma 4 or Qwen 3.6**, your application will be able to make truly relevant decisions based on video and audio streams, such as for a drone : recognising obstacles unlearned, sort them by level of danger, choose the best evasion trajectory and decide, prepare and submit a warning messages to humans or other drones.
+This level of IA knows the appeal procedures for air and sea transport.

 **Do I really need an AI accelerator to run a multimodal LLM ?**